 Prostate Cancer

-Each year around 52,000 men are diagnosed with prostate cancer.
-Sadly about 11,500 will die from the disease but many will also recover.
+Each year over 55,000 men are diagnosed with prostate cancer.
+Sadly about 12,000 men will die from the disease but many will also recover.
 We hope that you find the following information useful and encourage you to contact our nurses to discuss your health concerns.

 Whilst we at Orchid use the term ‘male cancer’ we recognise that this language might be dysphoric for the transgender and non-binary community affected by prostate cancer.